 Code of Conduct

-for the students and teachers at the School of Humanities and Social Sciences
+Code of conduct for the students and teachers at the School of Humanities and Social Sciences.

-A university is a community of students and teachers for free and independent observations in research and teaching.
+A university is a community of students and teachers who engage in free and independent observations in research and teaching.
 In order for that community to serve its purpose, its members must show each other courtesy and consideration, and make sure they do nothing that disturbs needlessly or hurts other members.

-These values are required by academic freedom.
+These values are required for academic freedom.
 Students enjoy academic freedom in that they are free to choose their discipline, state their opinions, and come to their own conclusions.
-Students may disagree with their teachers and criticize their views and teaching methods.
+Students may disagree with their teachers and criticise their views and teaching methods.
 Such disagreements must always be discussed in a civil manner.
 Teachers enjoy academic freedom in that they apply their professional judgment in teaching their discipline according to academic standards.
-They assess student achievement professionally and according to the official policy of the faculty in question and the university.
+They assess student achievement professionally and according to the official policy of the Faculty in question and the University.

-Students and teachers in a course form their own university community based on respect and consideration for the purpose of organized learning.
-Students and teachers at the University of Akureyri protect the honor of the university and behave in such a way as to be a credit to the academic community.
+Students and teachers in a course form their own academic community based on respect and consideration for the purpose of organised learning.
+Students and teachers at the University of Akureyri protect the honour of the University and behave in such a way as to be a credit to the academic community.